Measuring changes in polarisation using Singular Value Decomposition of network graphs: Methods

-In inference tasks, starting from an observed graph, the goal is to estimate the position of the nodes in the latent spaces, given the interaction structure of the network.
-We do not parametrise the network for this analysis.
-For a fixed dimension $d$ of the two latent spaces, this is achieved by a $d$-truncated Singular Value Decomposition as follows (full description of SVD can be found in Noble \cite{noble_algebra_1969}.
+When we observe a graph, we assume that it is generated by an RDPG model, but we do not know the specific $L_i$ and $R_i$ of the model, and therefore the goal of our inference task is to estimate the position of the nodes in the latent spaces, given the interaction structure of the network.
+For a fixed dimension $k$ of the two latent spaces, this is achieved by a $k$-truncated Singular Value Decomposition as follows (full description of SVD can be found in Noble \cite{noble_algebra_1969}.